 (e) any proposals for improving the performance of the Commissioner’s functions under this Act.

-[Section 12A inserted by No. 55 of 2004 s.
+[Section 12A inserted: No. 55 of 2004 s.
 226.]

 13. Unlicensed persons not to recover fees etc.

 (1) Subject to this Act, a person is not entitled to sue for or recover or retain any commission, fees, charges, reward or other remuneration for or in respect of any service done by him as a debt collector, unless —